 Halton is located slightly to the north of the city of Toronto, and is one of the least densely populated regions in the area.
 Major cities include Oakville, Milton, and Burlington real estate, all of which are located in the southern part of the region.
 The area had an incredible growth rate of 17.1% in between the last two censuses.

 Despite a large expansion in population, the Halton region remains the most rural of the GTA regional municipalities.
 In fact, the region is known for its well preserved and protected areas including the Niagara Escarpment.
-Even some famous faces have made quiet oases on Halton Hills real estate.
+You can even head out to Stoney Creek where you and your family family can pick your own fresh fruit.
+Even some famous faces have made quiet oasis on Halton Hills real estate.

 To the west of Toronto is the regional municipality of Peel.
 Peel is made up of three different cities, Brampton, Mississauga, and the town of Caledon.
 The inclusion of the first two cities mean that the Peel municipality is the second largest one in Ontario, after Toronto of course.